 I study the evolution of the Earth's crust by undertaking petrologic and geochemically-based research that is grounded with fieldwork.
 I co-direct the Stanford-USGS ion probe laboratory and develop geochronologic methods to constrain crystallization, metamorphic, and metasomatic histories of the middle to deep crust.
 Similarly, because heat flow characteristically attends mass transfer during crustal deformation, I employ 40Ar/39Ar and (U-Th)/He thermochronology to extract thermal history information from minerals to constrain the timing and magnitude of fault slip as well as erosional and tectonic denudation.
 Finally, I am heavily involved in provenance studies to constrain aspects of crustal deformation and erosion that are only preserved in the sedimentary record.

 BioDr.
 Tianyang Guo earned his Ph.D. degree in Rock Mechanics from the Department of Earth Sciences, the University of Hong Kong in 2020.
 He earned his bachelor's and master’s degree from Wuhan University (WHU) in 2013 and 2016, respectively.
 He was awarded the National Scholarship for Graduate in 2015 and graduated from WHU as an outstanding graduate.
 Before joining Stanford, he was a Postdoctoral Fellow in the Department of Civil and Environmental Engineering at the Hong Kong Polytechnic University (PolyU) under PolyU Distinguished Postdoctoral Fellowship Scheme 2021.

-His research interests include (1) Cracking mechanisms and induced microseismicity during the injection of fluid and CO2 into reservoir rocks or caprock.
+His research interests include (1) Cracking mechanisms and induced microseismicity during the injection of CO2 into reservoir rocks.
 (2) Application of machine learning in acoustic emission (AE) data interpretation.
 (3) Microcracking mechanisms of granite based on AE and microscopic observation.